Notes on the Geography of France: Paris 1: Gothic

 Buttresses supporting the nave.

-From the time of Hugues Capet, this church was also the burial place of France's kings, 42 of them before the Revolution.
-They were buried in a Romanesque crypt atop which Suget built his church.
-During the Revolution, the tombs in the crypt were destroyed, and the remains of some 800 aristocrats were hauled out and dumped into a nearby pit filled with layers of quick lime.
+From the time of Hugh Capet, this church was also the burial place of France's kings, 42 of them before the revolution.
+They were buried in a Romanesque crypt atop which Suger built his church.
+During the revolution, the tombs in the crypt were destroyed, and the remains of some 800 aristocrats were hauled out and dumped into a nearby pit filled with layers of quick lime.
 (That was an angry mob with much to be angry about.)
 Napoleon wanted to be buried here, so he ordered the crypt's restoration, completed by Debret in 1833.

-Many memorials have since been added, like this one of Louis XII and Anne of Brittany, who both died about 1515.
+Many memorials have since been added, like this one to Louis XII and Anne of Brittany, who both died about 1515.

 From the birthplace of Gothic to (by some measures) its apogee: we've come to Sainte Chapelle, which shares the tiny Île de la Cité with the Cathedral of Notre Dame and several government buildings, including the Palais de Justice, safe behind its giltwork here.
 The site was once the palace of Louis IX (alias St. Louis, r.
 1226-1270), which is why Sainte Chapelle is here.
 It was built, in other words, as a private chapel attached to the king's apartments.
 Like so much of Europe, the handsome spire, which is cedar sheathed in lead, is not as old as it looks.
 It's the fifth one and was added in the 1850s.
 The chapel itself was built between 1241 and 1244--quick work--and consecrated in 1248 before Louis set off on the Seventh Crusade.